Jucian0/redux-infinity-state/README.en.md

 ### Motivation

-### Motivação

-We know that redux is important part of react ecosystem further if application have a complex flux and asynchronous actions.
+We all know that redux is an important part of React ecosystem, even if the application have complex flux and asynchronous actions.
-With redux the management state and data synchronization between components is easy peasy.
+With Redux, the management state and data synchronization between components is eased.

-But in many cases the exceeding code around redux ecosystem is boring and tiring.
-The sensation increases when we discovery that codes is repetitive especially when create many actions and actions type.
+But in many cases the exceeding code around redux ecosystem makes the code hard to understand and maintain.
+This sensation increases when we realize that the code is repetitive, especially when many actions are written.

-Another factor that discourages the use redux is when you need deal with asynchronous flux, in these cases is necessary at least one library for this job.
-Redux-Saga, Redux-Thunk or Redux-Observable are good solutions and do this job very well, but the synchronous part keep parted of asynchronous and it make sense, but the code keep confuse and not natural.
+Another factor that discourages the use of Redux is when we need to deal with asynchronous flows.
+In these cases is necessary at least one of the following libraries to solve the problem: Redux-Saga, Redux-Thunk or Redux-Observable.
+They are good solutions and do this job very well, but the synchronous code is splitted from the asynchronous, which is a nice approach, but the code become confuse and not natural.

-### The approach propose
+### The proposed solution

-The redux-infinity-state come try to solve these two problems and make redux use more easy and make the code more organized and simple.
+The redux-infinity-state come to solve some of the problems mentioned and makes Redux use easier, making your code more organized and simple.

-#### This is make basically in three stages
+#### Its use have basically three stages

-##### Create automatically actions
+##### Create actions automatically

-The Actions are functions that basically return a payload and a action type, this type is who define what change will happen in application state.
+Actions are functions that basically return a payload and an action type, being that the action type is the element who is in charge to define what change will happen in application state.

-In conventional mode of redux, it will be necessary a action function for every kind of change you want to make in the state.
+In the conventional use of Redux, it will be necessary an action function for every kind of change you want to make in the state.

-With the redux-infinity-state this is automatically realized with corrects types for every actions, includes payload type.
+With the redux-infinity-state this is automatically realized with correct types for every actions, including payload type.

 ##### Make asynchronous actions as simple as synchronous actions

-As mentioned above isn't necessary another library for async actions, redux-infinity-state make it so simple as sync actions.
+As mentioned above, isn't necessary another library for async actions, redux-infinity-state makes it so simple as sync actions.

-This is possible with middleware that inject the Dispatch from redux into a async action function.
+This is possible with a middleware that injects the Dispatch from Redux into an async action function.

-###### Example of a async flux function with promise:
+###### Example of an async flux function with promise:
-Ps* `dispatch` are available only async functions.
+Ps*: `dispatch` are available only for async functions.

 ```
 const fetch: Service<TodosState> = ({state, dispatch}) =>